Stage 2 - Staines Pier to Windsor & Eton Riverside (10.55 miles)

 England's next monarch, Queen Victoria and her husband Prince Albert, The Prince Consort, made Windsor their principal royal residence.
 Victoria made very few changes to the building but did make some to the gardens, including the enclosure of the now private Home Park.
 They are both buried in the Royal Mausoleum near Frogmore House in the Home Park.

-On 11th December 1936, after less than a year on the throne, Edward VIII broadcast his abduction speech to the nation from the castle.
+On 11th December 1936, after less than a year on the throne, Edward VIII broadcast his abdication speech to the nation from the castle.
 The crown passed onto his younger brother George VI.

-During World War II (1939 – 42), the royal children Princess’ Elizabeth & Margaret stayed at Windsor, while their parents King George VI and Queen Elizabeth supported the war effort in London.
+During World War II (1939 - 45), the royal children Princess Elizabeth & Margaret stayed at Windsor, while their parents King George VI and Queen Elizabeth supported the war effort in London.
 When Elizabeth became Queen in 1952, she decided to make Windsor her principal weekend retreat, which has continued until the present day.

-On 20th November 1992, a fire destroyed many of the state rooms and other areas of the “upper ward”.
-The restoration programme took until 1997 to complete and cost £37 million.
+On 20th November 1992, a fire destroyed many of the state rooms and other areas of the "upper ward".
+The restoration programme took until 1997 to complete and cost 37 million pounds.
 It was funded by opening the state rooms at Buckingham Palace to the public.

 Most of the castle and parts of the Home Park are now open to the public, following the repairs.
 However, if you are intending to visit it's best to check their website first as during certain ceremonies and dates the castle is closed.

 Windsor is still a garrison town and home to the Household Calvary Regiment at Combermere Barracks on St. Leonards Road, a mile southwest of the Castle.
 It is also home to 1st Battalion, Irish Guards.
 They are based at Victoria Barracks in Sheet Street, just south of the castle.